Do you ever feel discouraged after reading the Bible?

-But maybe there’s a problem with how I’m trying to read my Bible.
+But maybe the problem lies in how you read the Bible.

-The result of this type of reading is that you “become smug and self-righteous or you’ll be absolutely crushed with despair.”
+When you read the Bible comparing yourself to Joseph you’ll either “become smug and self-righteous or you’ll be absolutely crushed with despair.”

 My tendency is toward despair.

-The turning point, Keller says, is when you see that scripture is the story of God.
-It’s not a rule book or a book of principles but the testimony of God’s work in and through sinful people.
-And this work always testifies to the life, death and resurrection of Jesus.
+It’s a witness to God’s work in and through sinful people.
+And this work always points to the life, death and resurrection of Jesus.

 As the mother of small children, I nursed a familiar feeling of dread each morning.
 I found time early in the morning to be alone with God.
 Somehow, my discipline became an exercise in making myself worthy of entering God’s presence.
 One day, God interrupted my efforts.